logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/other-settings/use-browser/_index.md

 weight: 22
 aliases:
     - /TA_Automation/Topics/bis_use_browser.html
+keywords: "use browser, set default web browser, choose which browser will be used"
 ---
-keyword: [use browser, set default web browser, choose which browser will be used]
----

-# use browser

 ## Description